 Your course grade in CSE132 will be based on a weighted average of the following components:

 Assignments are designed to provide practical experience with central topics of the course.
 For most assignments you will be able to work in pairs.
 For each assignment you will have conferences with a TA to explain your design, demonstrate your working solution and to present of your implementation.
 Your presentations at these conferences are part of your grade on the assignment.
 Each assignment will have a rubric that details how the work will be graded.
-See the late policy for how turning in assignments late will affect your grade.
+(See Late Policies and Missed Work too)

 Quizzes will cover content from the videos and assignments.
 There are two types of quizzes:

-Grades will be recorded on Schoology before the graded assignments are returned to you.
+Grades will be recorded on Canvas.
 Please check there periodically to be sure everything is correct.

 If you have concerns about your grade at any time during the course, see an instructor or contact the Head TA.
 Please do not direct these kinds of questions to other TAs, unless it is a question about an assignment graded by that particular TA.